virdajay/Skill-swap-platform-/README.md

-user.html= the file of other id. request.html= the file of giving request. status.html= the file which saw us requests.
+user.html= the file of other id. request.html= the file of giving request. status.html= the file which saw us requests. you.html = the file that saw user to change his id/profile.

 my video link:-